crrdlx/hostr/README.md

 3.  **Unlimited posting**.
 Nostr is not held back by posting or activity limitations, such as with Resource Credits or community norms that frown on posting too often.

 4. Even more **censorship resistance**.
-Hive is truly censorship-free in that posted content, no matter the content, does indeed posted.
+Hive is truly censorship-free in that posted content, no matter the content, does indeed get posted.
 However, front ends can choose to show or not show content that the community has downvoted.
 Nostr is more free speech or censorship resistant...you post it, it's posted.
 (Relays can choose to relay it or not, accept it or reject it, but you could run your own relay.)

 5. Help **grow Hive**.
 Every post that bridges over to Nostr will have a footer saying something like, “This post originated on Hive,” with a link back to your Hive blockchain post.
 This brings wider exposure to Hive.